Preet411/GitDemo/README.md

 # GitDemo'
-This is my first Git Repositorygit stat
+This is my first Git Repository